oshoukry/docker/README.md

 ### How to build it?
   1. Install docker
   2. Run ./build.sh

+If you'd like to customize which JVM or Tomcat to use, or change any of the default startup parameters edit build.sh.<br>
+It is currently set to build with Java JRE 1.8.0_40, Tomcat 8.0.21.

 #### Advanced options, JAVA & Tomcat control through environment variables.
 ``` SH